What are ticks?

 • Ticks may drop off pets indoors and so you should always thoroughly clean household areas.

 One of the most effective ways to keep ticks off your pet is to apply a tick prevention product.
+Although highly effective, no tick product is 100% effective and should always be combined with regularly checking for ticks.

 With the proper knowledge, you can protect your dog, your family and yourself from the dangers of tick-borne diseases.